agnwinds/python/docs/sphinx/source/banding.rst

 are ten bands, with a minimum frequency of :math:`1 \times 10^{14}` Hz and a maximum frequency of :math:`1 \times 10^{20}` Hz.

-.. todo :: this band mode just look like uniform banding but with different f1, f2? am I confusing something here?

 min_max_freq
 ------------